-It’s the time of year when moms (and grandmas) begin thinking about an Autumn Photoshoot.
-The kids are going back to school, the mornings are starting to feel cool and crisp, and the birds are beginning to fatten up for their migration south or their cold winter months up north.
+It’s the time of year when moms (and grandmas) begin thinking about a fall photoshoot.
+The kids are returning to school, the mornings are starting to feel cool and crisp, and the birds are beginning to fatten up for their migration south or their cold winter months up north.
 Yes.
-It’s time for family photos, and whether you’re a hobby photographer or a pro, you will need a session location for your photo shoots!
-Here are five great spots to consider to make this year’s autumn family photoshoot the best one yet!
+It’s time for family photos, and whether you’re a hobbyist or a professional photographer, you will need a session location for your photo shoots!
+Here are five great spots to consider to make this year’s fall photoshoot the best one yet!

-If you want to capitalize on the fall colors and you’re looking for some great photoshoot ideas for family or portrait photography, pick a location for your autumn photoshoot with a whole lot of colors!
-The warm tones of fall are flattering, to all the skin tones glow with warmth.
+If you want to capitalize on the colors and are looking for some great fall photoshoot ideas for family or portrait photography, pick a location with a lot of colors!
+The warm tones of fall are flattering to all skin tones.
 There’s nothing quite like the vibrant, warm colors of autumn, is there?
+This season is the perfect time for an engagement photoshoot or any couples photoshoot.

 Location, Location, Location!